XinyuLyu/xinyulyu.github.io/_pages/about.md

 - *2023.11*: &nbsp; One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2023).
 - *2023.07*: &nbsp; One paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2023).
 - *2023.07*: &nbsp; One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2023).
-- *2023.03*: &nbsp; One paper was accepted by International Symposium on Artificial Intelligence and Robotics (ISAIR 2023).
 - *2023.02*: &nbsp; One paper was accepted by IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2023).
 - *2022.10*: &nbsp; One paper was accepted by ACM International Conference on Multimedia (ACM MM 2022).
 - *2022.07*: &nbsp; Two papers were accepted by IEEE International Conference on Multimedia and Expo (ICME 2022).